kubernetes/community/contributors/guide/pull-requests.md

 1. Reviewer suggests edits
 1. Push edits to your pull request branch
-1. Repeat the prior two steps as needed until reviewer(s) add `/lgtm` label.
-The `/lgtm` label, when applied by someone listed as an `reviewer` in the corresponding project `OWNERS` file, is a signal that the code has passed review from one or more trusted reviewers for that project
+1. Repeat the prior two steps as needed until the reviewer(s) add `/lgtm` label.
+The `/lgtm` label, when applied by someone listed as a `reviewer` in the corresponding project `OWNERS` file, is a signal that the code has passed review from one or more trusted reviewers for that project
 1. (Optional) Some reviewers prefer that you squash commits at this step
 1. Follow the bot suggestions to assign an OWNER who will add the `/approve` label to the pull request.
 The `/approve` label, when applied by someone listed as an `approver` in the corresponding project `OWNERS`, is a signal that the code has passed final review and is ready to be automatically merged